Andny4/IoT_ParkingAssistanceSystem/README.md

 # IOT Dist buzzer

-This is an IoT based project using distance sensors and esp modules for alerting user based on distance from an obstacle.
+This is an IoT based project for a parking assistance system.